-There are several model of endometriosis in mouse (115).
-We have developed an autotransplantation-type model.
-In this model, the uterus of donor mouse that has been ovariectomized and treated with estradiol is removed and its endometrium is minced.
-The minced endometrium is injected using needle into the abdominal cavity of the recipient mouse that has been also ovariectomized and treated with estradiol.
+There are several model of endometriosis in mouse (108).
+We have developed an autotransplantationtype model.
+In this model, the uterus of donor mouse that is ovariectomized and treated with estradiol is removed and its endometrium is minced.
+The minced endometrium is injected using needle into the abdominal cavity of the recipient mice that is also ovariectomized and treated with estradiol.
 The advantage of this model is that the injected endometrium mimics the endometrium in retrograde menstruation in women.
-The characteristics of our method were demonstrated by the model using green fluorescent mouse and we have reported several studies using our method (116-119).
+The characteristics of our method were demonstrated by the model using green fluorescent mouse and we have reported several studies using our method (109-112).

-In view of the in vitro study showing the possible roles of PAR2 in the establishment of endometriosis, we performed an in vivo study using our endometriosis model with PAR2-deficient mice (kindly provided by Kowa Co.
+In view of the in vitro study showing the possible roles of PAR2 in the establishment of endometriosis, we performed an an in vivo study using our endometriosis model with PAR2-deficient mice (kindly provided by Kowa Co.
 Ltd.).
-As expected, both the number and the total weight of endometriotic lesions were significantly decreased in the PAR2-deficient mice compared to the wild type mice (116).
+As expected, both the number and the total weight of endometriotic lesions were significantly decreased in the PAR2-deficient mice compared to the wild type mice (109).
 At the same time, concentrations of IL-6 and MCP-1 were decreased in the peritoneal fluid and the serum of the PAR2-deficient mice.
 As described above, IL-6 and MCP-1 are suggested to promote endometriosis via inflammatory responses.
 Therefore, the decreased concentrations of IL-6 and MCP-1 in the PAR2-deficient mice imply that endometriosis-associated inflammation is alleviated in the peritoneal cavity of the mice.
-Collectively, PAR2 is suggested to be involved in the development of experimental endometriosis in mice and the anti-inflammatory environment in PAR2-deficient mice might hinder the progression of the disease.
-Combined with the findings in the in vitro study, PAR2 would be argued as a target for the treatment of endometriosis.
-It is also noticed that a p38 MAPK inhibitor impedes the development of endometriosis in the similar mouse model (117).
-In light of the finding that a p38 MAPK inhibitor suppresses the PAR2 activation-induced proliferation of human endometriotic stromal cells, the inhibitory effect of the p38 MAPK inhibitor on endometriosis observed in the mouse model may partly dependent on the inhibition of the PAR2 function.
+Collectively, PAR2 is suggested to be involved in the development of experimental endometriosis in mice and that the antiinflammatory environment in PAR2-deficient mice might hinder the progression of the disease.
+Combined with the findings of the in vitro study, PAR2 would be argued as a target for the treatment of endometriosis.
+It is also noticed that p38 MAPK inhibitor impede the development of endometriosis in the similar mouse model (110).
+In light of the finding that p38 MAPK inhibitor suppress the PAR2 activation-induced proliferation of human endometriotic stromal cells, the inhibitory effect of the p38 MAPK inhibitor on endometriosis observed in the mouse model may partly dependent on the inhibition of the PAR_2 function.